feedhenry-staff/wfm-doc/Getting-Started.md

   6. Enter `WFM_AUTH_POLICY_ID` for the **name**, and set the auth policy name created in step 5 for the **value**.
   7. Click **Push Environment Variables**.

-9. Finally, check that the auth service, the cloud app, and the portal app are all deployed and started.
+9. Finally, check that the auth service, the cloud app and the portal app are all deployed and are started.
   1. For each of the above mentioned apps, select **Deploy** from the left-hand side menu.
   2. Ensure that the most recent deployment has a **result** of **Success**.
   <br><img src="assets/images/deploy-status.png" title="Deploy Status" alt="Deploy Status" height="400px">

   3. If it does not indicate success, click **Deploy Cloud App** and verify the next deployment is successful.

-The apps are now created, configured, and deployed.
+The apps are now created, configured and deployed.

-## Running The Raincatcher Apps Locally
+## Running The RainCatcher Apps Locally

-See the [Running The Demo Raincatcher Solution Locally](Running-locally.md) guide for getting set up locally for Raincatcher development.
+See the [Running The Demo RainCatcher Solution Locally](Running-Locally.md) guide for setting up a local RainCatcher development environment.

 ## Integrating A New Module Into The Demo Solution